NicoBrug/Neural/docs/main.md

 ============

 ## Description
-Neural is a library developed in C++ allowing the realization of artificial neural networks.
-It is intended to be simple to use and easy to install (Just create the Docker and start to code!).
-If you encounter any problem, don't hesitate to let me know.
+Neural is a framework developed in C++ allowing the realization of artificial neural networks.
+This framework includes a library for the realization of neural networks, a powerful linear algebra library (Eigen), a docker image to facilitate the implementation of CUDA and Open GL, and a graphical visualization library for displaying and debugging the neural network.
+This framework is easy to use, and to install.
+If you encounter any problems, don't hesitate to report them.

-It is built on the basis of eigen which allows to facilitate the manipulation of data structures, and to have various functions of manipulation of matrices or lists.
-Moreover, Neural has natively a multi-threading function which allows you to easily add the number of threads you want to allocate to optimize the performances you need.

-Moreover, some operations are already supported on CUDA like matrix multiplication.
+Some operations are already supported on CUDA like matrix multiplication.
 Other functions like cross-correlation and convolution are currently under development.
 For more informations about this subject, thanks to refer to Cuda Support.

+### Linear Algebric
+The Neural API is built on the basis of Eigen.
+[Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) is a numerical analysis library in C++ composed of template headers.

 ### Neural networks Components